ChennaiNerd/chennainerd.github.com/README.markdown

 ### Create and Preview

     rvm use ruby-1.9.3-p484               (Optional.
-Needed only when you have <=ruby1.8) rake new_post["title of the blog"]
+Needed only when you have <=ruby 1.8) rake new_post["title of the blog"]
     rake preview